themando/EdainMobile/README.md

 We have embedded 10 videos in the module each of which has a button for selecting the time interval during which we need to run the measurements.
 There is also a button to export a text file containing the parameters: `*video_id,timestamp,downloaded_video, video_played, buffer_size, curr_resolution, playback_mode*`.

-# How to download the APK
-In order to test the application install the apk on your devices as given in the repo.